-Scientists advance the art of magic with a study of Penn and Teller's 'cups and balls' illusionFebruary 12th, 2013 in Health /
+Scientists advance the art of magic with a study of Penn and Teller's 'cups and balls' illusionFebruary 12, 2013 in Medicine & Health / Health

 Cognitive brain researchers have studied a magic trick filmed in magician duo Penn & Teller's theater in Las Vegas, to illuminate the neuroscience of illusion.
 Their results advance our understanding of how observers can be misdirected and will aid magicians as they work to improve their art.